hesusruiz/VCBackend/README.md

-> :warning: This repository is not longer maintained.
-I you search for a component to verify credentials, see [VCVerifier](https://github.com/FIWARE/VCVerifier).
-If you need a component to issue credentials, see the [Keycloak-VC-Issuer](https://github.com/wistefan/keycloak-vc-issuer).

 # VCBackend

 VCBackend includes in a single binary demo versions of Issuer, Verifier and Wallet (same-device only, for a cross-device wallet please see [VCWallet](https://github.com/hesusruiz/VCWallet)).